-Gaming computers have taken off massively in popularity over the last decade.
-While PC gaming has existed despite the Console Wars for decades, more people than ever are switching over as console exclusives move to PC.
+Gaming computers have increased in popularity over the last decade.
+While PC gaming has existed despite the Console Wars for decades, more people than ever are switching over as console lovers move to PC.

 There’s no sense in letting your gaming PC sit in your closet and collect dust.
 If you’ve been trying to figure out how to sell a gaming PC, we’re here to help.

 Table of Contents

 How To Prepare Your Gaming PC To Sell

 One of the first things you should decide is how you want to sell your gaming PC.
 You have two options.

 Selling Your Whole Gaming PC

 The first option is to sell your computer as a single, whole machine.
 This is the condition that your gaming PC is likely already in.
 Selling your PC pre-assembled has several benefits, but it also has a few drawbacks.

 One of the main benefits is that the entire transaction will be done at once.
 After the fully-assembled PC is purchased, you have your chunk of cash and don’t need to worry about any further steps.

 You’ll also get a larger lump sum as you’ll be selling your entire machine at once.